AeroPress Vs French Press | Which’s Better?

 While French Press also has a portable design and can be used for traveling and camping trips but it certainly can’t match the portability of an Aeropress.

 The glass jar of French Press can break due to pressure or turbulence.
-(However, you can buy a metal one that can’t break easily!)
+(You can buy a metal one though, that can’t break easily!)

 Aero press is designed with BPA-free plastic that’s easy to carry, portable, and lightweight.